-The Kimberley Foundation is a Private Charitable Trust established by the late Mr Peter F. Williams AO in 1989.
+The Kimberley Foundation is a Charitable Trust established by the late Mr Peter F. Williams AO in 1989.
 For 20 years the foundation funded a variety of organisations both in Australia and overseas, mainly in the areas of health, welfare and medical research.

 The foundation was named after The Kimberley region in Western Australia, an area much loved by Peter and and his wife, Prue Williams.

 In 2010, the trusteeship was passed to Mr Williams’s daughter Mitty Williams who has reviewed the purpose of the foundation and its approach to funding.

 Peter Frederick Williams AO FRACS was born in Melbourne in 1922, educated at Melbourne Grammar School and graduated in medicine from Melbourne University in 1946.

 After internship he went to Britain for experience and training in orthopaedics, and returned with fellowships of the Royal College of Surgeons in both England and Australasia.

 Peter held appointments at both the Royal Melbourne Hospital (RMH) and Royal Children’s Hospital (RCH).
 He became Director of the Department of Orthopaedics at the RCH in 1963 and was involved in the transfer of the hospital from Carlton to its current site, opened in 1963 by Her Majesty the Queen.

 Under Peter’s leadership the department was to become one of the leading hospitals in paediatric orthopaedic surgery in the English speaking orthopaedic community.
 As a consequence of his expertise he was invited to participate in training faculties in the USA and was a guest to a number of orthopaedic institutions.